 In a safety brochure that calls alcohol and flying “a deadly mixture,” the FAA cautions: “Any element that impairs the pilot’s potential to perform the desired duties throughout the operation of a plane is an invite for disaster.”

-“Ideally, overall avoidance of alcohol ought to be a key detail observed through each pilot in planning or undertaking a flight,” the FAA says within the safety brochure.
+“Ideally, overall avoidance of alcohol ought to be a key detail observed through each pilot in planning or undertaking a flight,” the FAA says in the safety brochure.
 It warns that a hangover may be just as risky for a pilot as intoxication.

 Pilots can be criminally charged even though they have not taken off in an aircraft and face movement from the FAA and their company.